Skip to main content

 Before you start

-• Confirm the warehouse and merchant.
+• Confirm the warehouse and workspace.

 • Confirm the route source: Batch Orders or saved Fulfill Orders view.